-German tactician Thomas Tuchel has often been nicknamed as “The Professor” in his long running managerial career.
+German tactician Thomas Tuchel has often been nicknamed “The Professor” in his long-running managerial career.
 Despite Tuchel’s best efforts of launching himself into academia and being a customer-pleaser in a bar, he still felt he had unfinished business with football.

-He contacted then-Stuttgart boss Ralf Rangnick, who was most recently head of sport and development at Red Bull Football Association, for a trial with the club’s reserves.
+He contacted then-Stuttgart boss Ralf Rangnick, the “Godfather” of German football, for a trial with the club’s reserves.
 Seeing a man with a football brain, Rangnick pushed Tuchel towards coaching – he shadowed coaches in the club academy until he took over the U14 team in 2000.
 Tuchel now felt he had found his calling.

 The Former Dortmund and PSG coach has undertaken a degree in Business Administration.
 At 19 he was released from Augsburg, and he moved to second division Stuttgarter Kickers, playing eight times for the club.

-Then, with his career in football stalling, he joined third tier SSV Ulm, where he was forced to hang up his boots aged 24, after suffering a serious knee injury.
-Instead of dwelling on his failed ambitions, Tuchel enrolled himself onto a Business Administration course.
+Then, with his career in football stalling, he joined third-tier SSV Ulm, where he was forced to hang up his boots aged 24, after suffering a serious knee injury.
+Instead of dwelling on his failed ambitions, Tuchel enrolled himself in a Business Administration course.

-Thomas Tuchel while attending school, played football under his fathers mentoring.
-Back in the days, the German tactician intended to become a ‘rescue helicopter pilot’.
+Thomas Tuchel while attending school, played football under his father’s mentorship.
+Back in the day, the German tactician intended to become a ‘rescue helicopter pilot’.
 Seeking to become a helicopter pilot as a career backup option became a reason why Tuchel continued his studies.
-Despite a busy football academy schedule, Tuchel still found time to play competitive football in Krumbacher high school which he later attended.
+Despite a busy football academy schedule, Tuchel still found time to play competitive football at Krumbacher high school which he later attended.

 Thomas Tuchel took the next phase in his career development in the year 1988, a year he had a successful trial with FC Augsburg academy.

-As time flew while playing for SSV Ulm, Tuchel suffered another blow in his career, this time not during a match incident but a cartilage injury.
+As time flew by while playing for SSV Ulm, Tuchel suffered another blow in his career, this time not during a match incident but a cartilage injury.
 Thomas Tuchel’s recovery was all the more struggling considering he never fully recovered from it, even after trying his best.
 The inability to recover from this injury meant he had to bring his playing career to an abrupt end at the age of just 24.
-This meant that he had spent only 5 years in professional playing football.
+This meant that he had spent only 5 years playing football professionally.